Symbol1/BlueWaters-RM64/process.md

 * compute RREF,
 * crop the RREF-pattern according to the block decomposition `1 + 5 + 10 + 10 + 5 + 1`.
-* wirte the resulting RREF-signature polynomial to a text file.
+* write the resulting RREF-signature polynomial to a text file.

 This can be done on my laptop or using only one Blue Waters node.
 (Need openmp but not MPI.)